 In 2014, we had our 3 little kiddos and were expecting another one.
 Thus, we felt the need to move to a bigger place.
 Only my husband had a job at the time, so we thought we‘d look in the outskirts of Oslo, Norway for a more affordable property fit for a family of six.

 At the onset, we had only a vague picture of what we wanted: a budget, the desired number of rooms, and a woolly idea of places we wanted to live in.
-We didn’t think it was necessary to ask for other things that made living in a place convenient: street traffic, distance to the grocery stores, distance to the library, type of schools in the neighborhood etc.
+We didn’t think it was necessary to ask God for other things that made living in a place convenient: street traffic, distance to the grocery stores, distance to the library, type of schools in the neighbourhood etc.

 We searched and viewed all possible houses in the city until we were completely flummoxed.
 We’d seen all types of properties.
 The grueling long search soon made us indecisive.
 We wanted this house and the next and the other.